Our work

 Segregated schools and school districts are denying students of color and low-income students the promise of a fair shot to live out their dreams.

 Segregation data comes from The Segregation Tracking Project.
+Racial segregation data comes from the 2024 RIAC Annual Report.
 Opportunity gap data comes from The Nation’s Report Card.

 Massachusetts has the second-highest level of between-district economic segregation in the country